 Healthcare Administrator Cardiac Rehabilitation Attitudes Scale

-We have 3 publications where we have measured healthcare administrator attitudes toward CR.
+There are now numerous publications where healthcare administrator attitudes toward CR are assessed (see below; see also: https://globalcardiacrehab.com/Validated-CR-Surveys).
 Given healthcare administrators are often responsible for resourcing CR appropriately, knowing their attitudes and where they could be improved is key.

 USING THE HACRA

 We have recently more formally developed a scale, which is shown below.
 I would be delighted if you wanted to use it in your research.
 Kindly email me to let me know.
 I would also be delighted to share any outputs of your work with the HACRA on this website, and/or to collaborate with you to attempt to mitigate identified issues that block CR use.

 If you use the scale, ensure this citation appears on surveys, publications and presentations: Chaves, G.S.S., Ghisi, G.L.M.G., Britto, R.R., Servio, T.C., Cribbie, R., Pack, Q., & Grace S.L.
 (2020).
 Healthcare administrators’ cardiac rehabilitation attitudes (HACRA) in North and South America, & the development of a scale to assess them.
 Heart, Lung & Circulation;29(7):e111-120.
 July.

 If you wish to translate the scale to another language: Please reach out as there may be others working on translations or available translations to which I could point you.
 If not, there are best practices for translation, cross-cultural adaptation and validation that should be used; I could point you to some resources if requested.
 Ultimately, I could post your translation to this website as well, giving you credit if you are agreeable, in case others wish to use it.

 (scoring information etc. at bottom)